arpa2/DNS-mixer/doc/dns-mixer-from-partial-masters.md

 -   We shall assume class `IN` alone.

 -   A resource record type that may be published.
 Allow `ANY` as wildcard.
-    Never publish a `SOA` from a partial master.
-Support for `A` implies support for `AAAA`, but the opposite is not true.
+Never publish a `SOA` from a partial master in an output zone.

 -   For each resource record type, constraints to some or all fields.
 This may impose a list of permitted values, but also ranges for numerical fields that